 - a full diagnostic high frequency audiogram, which is a measure of the softest sounds you can hear at a range of frequencies that are important for speech perception.
 This test is administered under headphones.
 The reason this test is performed is that it is very common for the frequency of a person’s tinnitus to correspond to a loss of hearing sensitivity

 - A speech in noise test

-- The tinnitus assessment also involves subjective measurements of your tinnitus pitch and loudness.
+- The tinnitus assessment also involves subjective measurements of your tinnitus pitch and loudness using the latest equipment.
 This information is helpful to determine the most appropriate tinnitus management program for you.

 To arrange a tinnitus consultation please call us directly on (02) 8402 1202 or leave your details on our Contact page (click here)